Maine renewal guide

 - Appliance Connection and Service — connecting and servicing gas appliances

-- Large Equipment Connection and Service — connecting and servicing large gas equipment
+- Large Equipment Connection and Service — commercial-scale gas equipment

-- Complete one of the following: certified employee training program of a national propane gas association, or a board-approved propane or natural gas course at a Maine community college or career and technical education center
+2. Complete one of: a certified employee training program of a national propane gas association, or a board-approved propane or natural gas course at a Maine community college or career and technical education center

-- Late Fee: $50 for renewals up to 90 days after expiration
+- Late fee: $50 for renewals filed within 90 days of expiration

 Official links